Brayden-L/Brayden-L.github.io/_posts/2023-05-03-Creek Raptors.md

 img_path: /images/creek_raptors/
 ---
 # Introduction
 Each year from mid/late February to late August the Bureau of Land Management (BLM) announces a voluntary closure of certain Indian Creek climbing crags in order to protect raptors as they nest and raise their young until they fledge.
-It is important to note that these closures are entirely voluntary, and self regulated by the community.
 These types of closures are relatively common in popular climbing areas such as Trout Creek, Pinnacles, Zion and Yosemite.
 The purpose of these closures is to give these uninhibited space to build their nests and raise their young.
 The peregrine falcon is of particular interest, originally endangered by use of [DDT](https://en.wikipedia.org/wiki/DDT) pesticide which diminished fertility and thinned eggshells.
 In 1975 the population hit a low of [324](https://www.sciencenews.org/article/50-years-ago-ddt-pushed-peregrine-falcons-edge-extinction) nesting pairs, and as of 2020 the North American population exceeds [72,000](http://datazone.birdlife.org/species/factsheet/peregrine-falcon-falco-peregrinus/text).
 Golden eagles are another raptor of concern.
 Though never listed as endangered, it is a protected species that is impacted by human activity.
 While the status of these raptors is not critical, there still exists a cogent basis to co-exist respectfully with these animals.

 ![Eagles](eagles.png)
 *Peregrine Falcon (left) and Golden Eagle (right)  [[Source 1](https://www.allaboutbirds.org/guide/Peregrine_Falcon/id)] [[Source 2](https://birdfact.com/articles/how-big-are-golden-eagles)]*

 As with any conservation effort, there is much debate with regard to the impact of the effort and the effect on recreational access.
 Some areas like Yosemite have the funding to [check for raptor presence throughout the season](https://www.outsideonline.com/outdoor-adventure/climbing/climbers-changing-outdated-raptor-closures-peregrine-falcon/), and open access quickly as the birds move on.
 Other areas such as Indian Creek likely do not have the funding for such efforts, and as a result institute blanket bans over a largely pre-determined time period.
-In the case of the Indian Creek closures, the bans are actually considered voluntary, and are largely self-regulated by the community.
+In the case of the Indian Creek closures, the bans are actually considered voluntary, and are in large part self-regulated by the community.
 While there are plenty of people who will argue online about the merits of this and that, I will be  apathetic to these arguments and focus on the data analysis.
-I will say that these "violators" have not done anything "wrong" as the closure is voluntary, and I believe that the BLM has the best interests of both the land and its users in mind.
 I've also avoided referencing usernames, as I do not want to attract negative attention to anyone.
-If you really want to find people out it is not difficult.
-If you really don't want to be found out, make your profile private.
+If one really wants to find people out it is not difficult as the information is public.
+If one really does not want to be found out, Mountain Project has a setting that makes ticks private.

 # Purpose
 The purpose of this analysis is to answer the basic **when, where, who** of these raptor closure violations in order to better focus conservation efforts.